TCLamnidis/BareBonesBash/README.md

 ssh <user>@<my>.<address>.com
 ```

 ---

 **MPI-SHH ONLY**
-For example we can log into SDAG with the following, replaceing <user> with
+For example we can log into SDAG with the following, replacing <username> with
 your username.

 ```bash